RedBearAK/toshy/README.md

 KDE Plasma desktops tend to have the Meta/Super/Win/Cmd key bound to open the application menu.
 Like the other desktop environments that bind the `Meta` key to do something by itself, this appears to be an alien concept as far as the regular keyboard shortcut control panel is concerned.
 You won't find it there.

-To disable this secret Meta-only binding, use these commands:
+To disable this secret Meta-only binding, use these commands (on KDE Plasma 5):

 ```sh
 kwriteconfig5 --file kwinrc --group ModifierOnlyShortcuts --key Meta ''